Derived categories and rationality of conic bundles: Derived categories, motives and Chow groups of conic bundles

 \subsection{Algebraically trivial cycles on $X$ and Prym varieties}

-Given a curve $C$ with at most double points and an admissible double covering $\tilde{C} \to C$ one can define the \it Prym variety \rm $P(\tilde{C}/C)$ as the connected component containing $0$ of the kernel of $Nm: J(\tilde{C}) \to J(C)$.
-Remark that if $C$ is singular, one has to go through the normalizations of $C$ and $\tilde{C}$.
-The Prym variety is a principally polarized abelian subvariety of $J(\tilde{C})$ of index 2 (\cite{mumfordprym, beauvilleprym}).
+Given a curve $C$ with at most double points and an admissible double covering $\nu:\tilde{C} \to C$ one can define the \it Prym variety \rm $P(\tilde{C}/C)$ as the connected component containing $0$ of the kernel of the norm map $Nm: J(\tilde{C}) \to J(C)$, sending a degree 0 divisor $D$ on $\tilde{C}$ to the degree 0 divisor $\nu_*D$ on $C$.
+Remark that here we are abusing of notations in the case where $C$ (and hence $\tilde{C}$) are singular: in this case we have to replace them with their normalizations and the induced double cover, which we denote still by $\tilde{C} \to C$ by abuse of notations.
+The Prym variety is a principally polarized Abelian subvariety of $J(\tilde{C})$ of index 2 (\cite{mumfordprym, beauvilleprym}).

 Let $\pi: X \to S$ be a standard conic bundle with associated double covering $\tilde{C} \to C$.
-If $S=\PP^2$, Beauville showed that the intermediate Jacobian $J(X)$ is isomorphic as a principally polarized abelian variety to $P(\tilde{C}/C)$ \cite{beauvillejaco}.
+If $S=\PP^2$, Beauville showed that the intermediate Jacobian $J(X)$ is isomorphic as a principally polarized Abelian variety to $P(\tilde{C}/C)$ \cite{beauvillejaco}.
 Moreover, he shows that the algebraically trivial part $A^2(X)$ of $CH^2(X)$ is isomorphic to the Prym variety $P(\tilde{C}/C)$.
 The key geometric point is that the family of vertical lines (that is, lines contained in a fiber of $\pi$) in $X$ is a $\PP^1$-bundle over the curve $\tilde{C}$.
 There is then a surjective morphism $g: J(\tilde{C}) \to A^2(X)$ extending the map associating to a point $c$ of $\tilde{C}$ the line $l_c$ over it.
 The isomorphism $\xi : P(\tilde{C}/C) \to A^2(X)$ is obtained by taking the quotient via $\ker(g)$.
 The inverse isomorphism $G=\xi^{-1}$ is a regular map making of $P(\tilde{C}/C)$ the algebraic representative of $A^2(X)$ (for more details, see \cite[Ch.
 III]{beauvillejaco}).
 Similar techniques prove the same results for any $S$ rational \cite{beltra-francia,beltrachow}.

-\begin{definition}[\cite{beauvillejaco}, D\'ef 3.4.2] Let $Y$ be a smooth projective variety of odd dimension $2n+1$ and $A$ (an abelian variety) the algebraic representative of $A^{n+1}(Y)$ via the canonical map $G:A^{n+1}(Y) \to A$.
-A polarization of $A$ with class $\theta_A$ in $\corr(A)$, is the \it incidence polarization \rm with respect to $Y$ if for all algebraic maps $f: T \to A^{n+1}(Y)$ defined by a cycle $z$ in $CH^{n+1}(Y \times T)$, we have
+\begin{definition}[\cite{beauvillejaco}, D\'ef 3.4.2] Let $Y$ be a smooth projective variety of odd dimension $2n+1$ and $A$ (an Abelian variety) the algebraic representative of $A^{n+1}(Y)$ via the canonical map $G:A^{n+1}(Y) \to A$.
+A polarization of $A$ with class $\theta_A$ in $\corr(A,A)$, is the \it incidence polarization \rm with respect to $Y$ if for all algebraic maps $f: T \to A^{n+1}(Y)$ defined by a cycle $z$ in $CH^{n+1}(Y \times T)$, we have

-where $I(z)$ in $\corr(T)$ is the composition of the correspondences $z \in \corr(T,X)$ and $z \in \corr(X,T)$. \end{definition}
+where $I(z)=z.z$ in $\corr(T,T)$ is the composition of the correspondences $z \in \corr(T,Y)$ and $z \in \corr(Y,T)$. \end{definition}

 \begin{proposition} Let $\pi: X \to S$ be a standard conic bundle over a smooth rational surface.
 The principal polarization $\Theta_P$ of $P(\tilde{C}/C)$ is the incidence polarization with respect to $X$. \end{proposition} \begin{proof} We prove the statement in the case where $C$ is smooth.
 In the case of nodal curves, one has to go through the normalization, and this is just rewriting the proof of \cite[Thm.
 3.6, (iii)]{beauvillejaco}.